 Why People Are Getting Into Debt

-– Splurging faces a stiff competition from job woes.
-The statistics shows that approximately 46 per cent of the debtors are people who have been retrenched or suffered considerable pay cut.
+– Splurging faces stiff competition from job woes.
+The statistics show that approximately 46 percent of the debtors are people who have been retrenched or suffered considerable pay cut.

-– Next in line are business owners who ran to into a startling trouble with the cash flow.
+– Next in line are business owners who ran into startling trouble with the cash flow.
 They have employed funds from unsecured credit cards to finance their business and ultimately wound up with increased monetary dilemmas.
-CCS shared that about 22 per cent of the debtors blame their businesses for the mounting debts.
+CCS shared that about 22 percent of the debtors blame their businesses for the mounting debts.

-– A serious issue compounding the debt matrix, gambling is the factor that dragged as much as 22 per cent into borrowing.
-Gambling is the culprit that hauled in 2 per cent of the debtors in 2004.
-The figure has seen an upward turn of 17 per cent in the first two quarters this year.
-However, it has gone down since 31 per cent from last year.
+– A serious issue compounding the debt matrix, gambling is the factor that dragged as much as 22 percent into borrowing.
+Gambling is the culprit that hauled in 2 percent of the debtors in 2004.
+The figure has seen an upward turn of 17 percent in the first two quarters of 2015.
+However, it has gone down to 31 percent from 2014.

 – The sheer deficiency of saving for the future has only added to the trouble of increasing debt.
 Saving is a compulsory ‘skill’ that needs to be inculcated in our behavior.
 Regular saving helps one become and remain financially independent, invest in a home or car, provide for unforeseen expenses, emergencies, and most importantly, stay out of debt and lead a stress-free financial life.